bonovoxly/ansible-role-cloud-ssh-public-key-scrape/README.md

 --------------

 ```
 # The cloud provider to use.
-Supported versions include gce, aws, and azure.
+Supported versions include gcp, aws, and azure.
 Required
-cloud_provider: gce
+cloud_provider: gcp

 # The path to use for the known_hosts file.
 Defaults to {{ ansible_env.HOME }}/.ssh/known_hosts.
 known_hosts: ./known_hosts